-At my Santa Monica practice, breast reduction patients tend to be extremely happy with both their enhanced appearance and their improved physical wellbeing.
+At my Beverly Hills/ West Hollywood practice, breast reduction patients tend to be extremely happy with both their enhanced appearance and their improved physical wellbeing.
 After they have healed, my patients can wear stylish bras with thin straps and clothes that fit properly, and they can more easily perform exercises like running.
 Many women who visit me for breast reduction from Los Angeles and throughout Southern California describe this procedure as the lifting of a huge burden – literally!
 For me, it's one of the most gratifying procedures to perform, because it not only creates a more proportional, uplifted and youthful breast, it also provides relief from the back, neck, and shoulder pain, bra strap grooving, skin irritation, and other physical problems that come with large, heavy breasts.

 Whether you're ready to schedule your breast reduction or you're just curious, I am happy to answer all of your questions.
 Request a consultation online or call my office at (310) 576-3635 to schedule your appointment.

 This patient is a 39-year-old female who presented to my office with complaints of breasts which were larger than desired, particularly in the lower pole, which also demonstrated significant ptosis (drooping).
 The patient also had extra fat in the flanks, back, and lateral chest regions...

 This patient is 41-year-old female who presented to my office with complaints of symptomatic macromastia including back pain, neck pain and shoulder pain as well as difficulty exercising.
 I felt that bilateral breast reduction would give the patient the best overall results.
 The patient was also...